-Every parent wants his or her child to be an epitome of values.
-Be it honesty, generosity, love, compassion, patience, humility or self-discipline – the list is long.
+Every parent wants his or her child to be the epitome of values.
+Be it honesty, generosity, love, compassion, patience, humility, or self-discipline—the list is long.
 We all want our children to imbibe these qualities to become good human beings and responsible citizens of society.

 Additionally, in today's world, values such as concern for the environment, inter-faith harmony, caring for the aged, gender equality and inclusivity, have gained importance.

 It is said that children close their ears to advice and open their eyes to example!
-Parents have to inculcate values in their children not by preaching but by practising.
+Parents have to inculcate values in their children not by preaching but by practicing.

 "My parents didn't lecture us on the importance of working hard and giving our best to everything we did.
 That's how they lived their own lives, but it subconsciously rubbed off on my brother and me," he adds.